Rediscovering the Roots of Democracy: From Ancient Greece to the European Union

 • Introduction to ancient Greek culture.

-Day 2 – What’s democracy: A journey through time
+Day 2 – What’s democracy: a journey through time

 • The first signs of social organization;